What is Zion Health about?

 Why should my company participate in Zion Health’s Health Care Sharing program?

 Participation in Zion Health’s Health Care Sharing program is always voluntary, both from the company’s and the employee’s perspectives.
 Business owners choose to work with Zion Health because they value community and personal responsibility and because they want to use a cost-sharing approach to ensure quality provision of health care for their employees.
 There are numerous factors that contribute to Zion Health’s Health Care Sharing program’s greater efficiencies for both companies and employees.
-By leveraging the impact of community sharing with personal responsibility, Zion Health will seek to achieve up to 30-50% off group insurance rates.

 Does Zion Health’s Health Care Sharing program comply with the Affordable Care Act requirements?